EDUlib/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 .. _forum_events:

 ==========================
-Forum Events
+Discussion Forums Events
 ==========================

 The server emits these events when a user interacts with course discussions.
-This section presents the forum events alphabetically.
+This section presents the discussion forum events alphabetically.
 However, several of these events have hierarchical or sequential relationships.

 * When a user creates a new thread, such as a student asking a question, the server emits an :ref:`forum_thread` event.